Parents' income definition

-This is the gross amount of any income from a main benefit that you receive from Work and Income or from a Student Allowance.
+This is the gross amount of any income from a main benefit or Student Allowance that you receive from the Ministry of Social Development.

 Note: any supplementary assistance you receive (e.g. Accommodation Supplement, Disability Allowance, etc.) is not included as income.

 This is the gross amount of any income that is received as a result of business activity.
 For income tax purposes, an individual may offset their business losses against their other taxable income.
 For Student Allowance parental income purposes, where a business loss occurs, it is ignored and therefore cannot be offset against other forms of income.